Sybrand/digital-panda/README.md

 Cloud storage client - the endgoal is to have a tray application that syncs your local files into the cloud.

-Currently runs on Ubuntu 12.04 - but should work on any OS with the correct dependancies installed
+Target cloud solutions to begin with are: Swift (Openstack) and Amazon S3

 ## License

 This Software is licensed under the MIT License (MIT), please refer to LICENSE for details

+## How to run

+Currently runs on Ubuntu 12.04 - but should work on any OS with the correct dependancies installed.

+There's not much to see right now...

 ## Milestones